How Stepan, Ukraine’s most famous cat, escaped the war to safety

 Currently, the World Influencers and Bloggers Association isn’t working on extracting other influencers from Ukraine, but Savchak said it would try to help any stranded Ukrainian creators who reach out.
 “We will do our best because we are also Ukrainian,” Savchak said.
 “Our association is engaging a lot of people who are influencers and opinion leaders.”

-Stepan’s owners were able to travel with him in a carrier, but countless pets have been left behind in the war zone as their owners flee the country.
+Stepan’s owner was able to travel with him in a carrier, but countless pets have been left behind in the war zone as their owners flee the country.
 Animal rescuers from Poland have been working overtime to rescue cats and dogs from Ukraine, and a German organization recently set up an animal shelter at the Ukraine-Poland border to help.

 And while content creators on the ground share their stories and seek aid from followers, influencers abroad are shaping the external narratives about the war.
 Last week, the Biden administration briefed top TikTok stars on the crisis.
 Meanwhile, Russia is paying TikTok influencers to post videos promoting pro-Kremlin propaganda, according to an investigation by Vice News.